 3. Distribute 250,000 supplemental food items.
-328,298 Food Items Provided

 Food Insecurity-Meal Delivery Pilot Program

 Project Number: H-11

 Expenditure Category: 2-Negative Economic Impacts/2.1-Household Assistance Food Programs

 Impacted Community: Food Insecure Low-income Individuals and Families

 Funding Amount: \$1,000,000

-Project Status: In Progress
+Project Status: Complete

-This project will provide direct support to develop a meal delivery service program.
-The meal delivery service program is targeted to identify specific partners and provide meal delivery to senior citizens and immunocompromised individuals experiencing food insecurity due to economic harm caused by COVID-19.
-This program aims to reduce food insecurity for these populations.
-Outcomes will be measured by the number of individuals served within the County.
+This project provided direct support to develop a meal delivery service program.
+The meal delivery service program was targeted to identify specific partners and provide meal delivery to senior citizens and immunocompromised individuals experiencing food insecurity due to economic harm caused by COVID-19.
+This program aimed to reduce food insecurity for these populations.
+Outcomes were measured by the number of individuals served within the County.

 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Deliver a total of 50,000 meals by the end of the project.
+Performance Indicators and Outcomes: 1.
+Deliver a total of 50,000 meals by the end of the project.